patience4711/ESP32-read-APS-inverters/README.md

 version ESP32-ECU_V0_1a:
 Relative to the esp8266:
 * new frontpage with buttons to inverter details
-* removed the websocket console to releave the webserver
+* removed the websocket console to relieve the webserver
 * added a serial console to issue commands